akhilt2/Certify/README.md

 3. Configure the text regions as needed.
 4. Click the "Submit" button and watch Certify generate personalized certificates.
 5. Download your ZIP archive containing all the generated PDF certificates.

+For a visual walkthrough of these steps, check out our [tutorial video](Videos/tutorial.mkv).

 Certify is designed with flexibility, efficiency, and user ease in mind, making it an ideal solution for educational institutions, event organizers, HR departments, and any scenario where customized certificates are needed.